IanFinlayson/exploring-cs/chapter07.md

 box in the chart displays one step of the algorithm.
 The nice thing about a flowchart is that it makes the control flow statements really clear.
-In this case, you can see the decision (which is typically shown with a diamond shape in a flowchart), with branches for the \"yes\" and
+In this case, you can see the decision (which is typically shown with a diamond shape in a flowchart), with branches for the "yes" and "no" cases.
-\"no\" cases.

 Flowcharts also make loops easy to spot.
 We can make a flowchart for the problem of reading a valid age from the user.
-The steps in the following algorithm keep asking the user for an age until they put in something that\'s not negative:
+The steps in the following algorithm keep asking the user for an age until they put in something that's not negative:

 ![A flowchart showing the steps of reading a valid age from the user.](images/flow2.png)

-You can see the loop in this algorithm because of the arrow that\'s pointing back to a previous step (that\'s the arrow pointing from the
-\"Read age again\" step back around to the decision).
+You can see the loop in this algorithm because of the arrow that's pointing back to a previous step (that's the arrow pointing from the "Read age again" step back around to the decision).
 Making flowcharts can be helpful as you are working on an algorithm, as they can help you understand the order that the steps need to be done in.